Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Conclusion

 \section{Conclusion}

-This paper presented a distributionally robust probabilistic prediction (DRPP) framework to address the challenges of predicting future states in stochastic dynamical systems (SDSs) with incomplete and imprecise distributional information.
-The proposed DRPP framework ensures robust performance by designing predictors that account for the worst-case scenarios over a predefined ambiguity set of SDSs.
-To overcome the inherent intractability of optimizing over function spaces, we reformulated the original functional-maximin problem into an equivalent convex-nonconcave minimax problem in Euclidean spaces.

-While achieving the global optimal solution remains computationally prohibitive, we developed two practical suboptimal predictors: Noise-DRPP, obtained by relaxing the inner constraints, and Eig-DRPP, derived from relaxing the outer constraints.
-An explicit upper bound on the optimality gap between Eig-DRPP and the global optimal predictor was also established, providing theoretical guarantees on the quality of the suboptimality.
-Furthermore, leveraging the theoretical results, we proposed practical guidelines to assess and refine the size of the ambiguity set, balancing robustness and conservatism.
-Numerical simulations demonstrated the effectiveness and practicality of the proposed predictors across various SDSs, highlighting their ability to deliver distributionally robust probabilistic predictions under different settings.
+This paper presented a distributionally robust probabilistic prediction (DRPP) framework to optimize the worst-case prediction performance over a predefined ambiguity set of SDSs.
+To overcome the inherent intractability of optimizing over function spaces, Bellman equation is developed for the robust value function of DRPP, and optimality conditions are exploited to transform the original problem into Euclidean spaces.
+While achieving the global optimal solution remains computationally prohibitive, we developed two suboptimal predictors: Noise-DRPP, obtained by relaxing the inner constraints, and Eig-DRPP, derived from relaxing the outer constraints.
+An explicit upper bound on the optimality gap was established for the proposed predictors.
+Numerical simulations demonstrated the effectiveness and practicality of the proposed predictors across various SDSs.

-The DRPP framework developed in this work is promising for future exploration of computationally efficient predictors under different types of scoring rules and ambiguity sets.

 \begin{appendices}